What is the ultimate consumer? Definition and examples

 The ultimate consumer matters

-As far as marketing people are concerned, the ultimate consumer usually matters more than the purchasing agent.
+As far as marketing people are concerned, the ultimate consumer usually matters as much as the purchasing agent.
+In fact, they sometimes matter more.

 Let’s imagine Jane, a mother, goes out Christmas shopping.
 She has a son, Jacob, who is ten years old.